 Stacy Lewis, the winner of this year’s prestigious Kraft Nabisco Championship, recently said that speed is the key to making a putt.
 Her suggestions for speed work are first to hit a ball while holding the putter with just your right hand.
 Note how far you need to take the putter back to make the putt.
 Then hit a ball while just using your left hand.
 Note how far you need to take the putter back.
 And finally, hit a ball while looking at the hole.
 Once again, note how far you need to take the putter back to make the putt.

 Putt with the mindset of the ball finishing up to 18 inches past the hole, whereby on your next putt, you have a high percentage of completing the hole with a tap-in.
 At Eagle Nest Golf Club, you should practice your terrain-specific pace so that your ball finishes in the following manner.

 18 inches past on a slow, uphill putt

 12 inches past on an average putt

 6 inches past on a fast, downhill putt

-To work more on the direction of your putt Lewis recommends first pay attention to the butt end of the putter.
+To work more on the direction of your putt Lewis recommends first paying attention to the butt end of the putter.
 Make sure it is pointing at your belly button through the entire putt.
-When you become aware of this butt end you can watch how easily it shifts away from your belly button and gets off-center.
+When you become aware of this, you can watch how easily it shifts away from your belly button and gets off-center.

-Your putting stroke can improve with enough practice but the difficulty lies in maintaining the posture required for any length of time.
-Avoid the ensuing lower back pain by working on your putts in shorter, yet more frequent, practice sessions at Eagle Nest Golf Club.
-When you have improved your putt you will have a blast showing off your new moves on any Myrtle Beach golf course.
+Your putting stroke can improve with enough practice, but the difficulty lies in maintaining the posture required for any time.
+Avoid the ensuing lower back pain by working on your putts in shorter yet more frequent practice sessions at Eagle Nest Golf Club.
+When you have improved your putt, you will have a blast showing off your new moves on any Myrtle Beach golf course.